cincheo/jsweet/doc/jsweet-language-specifications.md

 })();
 ```

 Classes can define constructors, have super classes and be instantiated exactly like in Java.
-Similarly to Java, inner classes and anonymous classes are allowed in JSweet since version 1.1.0.
+Similarly to Java, inner classes and anonymous classes are allowed in JSweet (since version 1.1.0).
 JSweet supports both static and regular inner/anonymous classes, which can share state with enclosing classes.
 Still like in Java, anonymous classes can access final variables declared in their scope.
 For example, the following declarations are valid in JSweet and will mimic the Java semantics at runtime so that Java programmers can benefit all the features of the Java language.

 ``` java
 abstract class C {